derrikdennis/python-api-challenge/README.md

 3. After each pair of plots, I will explain what the linear regression is modelling such as any relationships and any other analyis I might have.

-4. Considerations for this analysis included the forollowing:
+4. Considerations for this analysis included the following:

 - Randomly selecting at least 500 unique cities based on latitiude and longtiude.
 - Performing a weather check in each of the cities using a series of sucessive API calls.
-- Inluding a print log of each city as it's being processed with the city name and number
+- Including a print log of each city as it's being processed with the city name and number
-- Saving a CSV of retrieved data and and PNG of each scatter plot.
+- Saving a CSV of retrieved data and and PNG image of each scatter plot.

+### VacationPy - Planning future vacations based off of the weather data.

+In the next art of the assignment, I took the weather data from above and used jupyter-gmaps and the Google Places API to identify cities with "perfect weather".

+1. I created a heat map that displayed the humidity for every city from Pari I of the assignment.

+2. I narrowed down the DataFrame to find my ideal weather conditions.
+These conditions were:

+- A maximum temperature lower than 80 degrees but higher than 70 degrees.
+- A wind speed less than 10 mph
+- Zero Cloudiness

+3. This brought down the number of cities to a reasonable number.
+4. Take these cities and plot the first hotel within 5000 meters of the city.
+5. This plot would be on top of the hjumidity heatmap with each pin containing:

+- Hotel Name
+- City
+- Country

 ## Findings